ldoocy/project_template/README.md

 1. Desired direction of movement
 2. Repulsive social forces
-3. Replusive forces from walls or any obstacles
+3. Repulsive forces from walls or any obstacles
 4. Attractive social forces

 This is described by the equation: